LukeMathWalker/pavex/docs/guide/request_data/request_target.md

 [^rfc]: [RFC 7230](https://datatracker.ietf.org/doc/html/rfc7230#section-5.3) allows two other formats of request target, authority form (e.g. `example.com:443`) and asterisk form (e.g. `*`).
-For both alternative formats there is a canonical conversion into a URI (_effective request target_).
+For both alternative formats there is a canonical conversion into a URI (_effective request URI_).
 Pavex takes care of the conversion automatically; you can access [`RequestHead::uri`][RequestHead::uri] without having to worry about it.